-Exports to some other major importers, such as Japan and Egypt, continued to increase.
-By the end of April 2020, Vietnam’s tuna exports to Japan jumped by 36% and that to Egypt elevated by 59%.
-Although the situation of COVID-19 is causing the tuna market to wobble, Vietnam’s tuna export to these importers is still very positive.
-Japan is strongly increasing imports of many other processed tuna products of Vietnam, especially frozen steamed tuna meat, up 111% over the same period in 2019.
-Meanwhile, Egypt is increasing imports of canned tuna from Vietnam.
+Vietnam’s tuna exports to other major importers, such as Japan and Egypt, continued to rise.
+By the end of April 2020, Vietnam’s tuna exports to Japan had surged by 36%, and exports to Egypt had seen a notable increase of 59%.
+Japan’s growing imports of various processed tuna products from Vietnam, particularly frozen steamed tuna meat, have shown a remarkable 111% increase compared to the previous year.
+Similarly, Egypt has increased its imports of canned tuna from Vietnam.